This article covers the timeout and retry API’s available in Aerospike clients.

 Client can’t obtain a valid connection after X retries.
 The retry count is usually the limiting factor, not the timeout value.
 The reasoning is that if you can’t get a connection after R retries, you never will, so just timeout early.

-Example: In WritePolicy, if you have maxRetries(3), sleepBetweenRetries(500ms) and timeout(0), you will try the operation 3 times, with a 500ms wait between each try.
-If you have not been successful after 1.5 seconds you will get an exception.
+In WritePolicy, if you have maxRetries(3), sleepBetweenRetries(500ms) and timeout(0), you will try the operation 4 times, with a 500ms wait between each try.
+If you have not been successful after 2 seconds you will get a timeout error back.

 Parameters that can be configured on Server side:

 Definition: How long to wait for success, in milliseconds before timing out a transaction.
 This parameter comes into effect when the client has not specified transaction timeout or totalTimeout.

 The transaction-max-ms (or, if specified, the client set timeout) gets checked in 3 different places:

 - when a transaction is picked up from the transaction queue.